aliafifi710/Automation-Assessment/README.md

 # Automation-Assessment
-this Repo consists of 3 automation testing tasks using selenium, Rest Assured, and Appium Code is pushed on master branch
+this Repo consists of 2 basic automation testing tasks using selenium, and Rest Assured.
+Code is pushed on master branch